Skip to content

 virsh pool-autostart ssdpool

 Observed that whenever the libvirtd service restarts, the pools are not in active mode.
-The workaround was to create /usr/bin/poolstart.sh with the following contents and get it executed whenever libvirtd service starts (ExecStartPost)
+The workaround was to create /usr/bin/poolstart.sh with the following contents and get it executed whenever the libvirtd service starts (ExecStartPost)

 #!/bin/bash